serpapi/clauneck/README.md

 `Clauneck` is a Ruby gem designed to scrape specific information from a series of URLs, either directly provided or fetched from Google search results via [SerpApi's Google Search API](https://serpapi.com/search-api).
 It extracts and matches patterns such as email addresses and social media handles from the web pages, and stores the results in a CSV file.

+Unlike Google Chrome extensions that need you to visit webpages one by one, Clauneck excels in bringing the list of websites to you by leveraging [SerpApi’s Google Search API](serpapi.com/search-api).

 ---

 ## The End Result

 The script will write the results in a CSV file.
-If it cannot find any one of the informations on a website, it will label it as `null`.
+If it cannot find any one of the information on a website, it will label it as `null`.
 For unknown errors happening in-between (connection errors, encoding errors, etc.) the fields will be filled with as `error`.

 | Website             | Information          | Type of Information |